Full Service Dentistry

 Hygiene & Cleaning

-Occasionally we will want to take X-rays.
-The X-rays take only a few minutes.
-When Dr. Mott or a technician will have you put on a heavy apron to shield your body from X-rays.
-Everyone else in the room will either wear a protective apron or step behind a protective shield.
-We will have you bite down on a small piece of plastic, this will help align the teeth properly for the machine.
-We will repeat this process several times to get pictures of all your teeth.
+Occasionally we take X-rays that takes only a few minutes.
+When Dr. Mott or a technician, have you put on a heavy apron to shield your body from X-rays.
+Everyone in the room will wear a protective apron or step behind a protective shield.
+We will have you bite down on a small piece of plastic to help align the teeth properly for the machine.
+This process gets repeated several times to get pictures of your teeth from different angles.

-If needed, Dr. Mott will put a sealant on the chewing surface of your back teeth to help prevent cavities.
-Sealants keep food and bacteria from getting stuck in the rough chewing surfaces or grooves of your teeth, and they protect your teeth from plaque.
-We may apply a fluoride solution directly to your teeth to help prevent tooth decay, sometimes it may recommend a series of fluoride applications.
+If needed, Dr. Mott will put a sealant on the chewing surface of your molars to help prevent cavities.
+Sealants keep food and bacteria from getting stuck in the rough chewing surfaces or grooves of your teeth to protect your teeth from plaque.
+We may apply a fluoride solution directly to your teeth to help prevent tooth decay or, in some cases, a series of fluoride applications.

-If you are prone to infections, or if infections are particularly dangerous for you, you may need to take antibiotics before you have some types of dental work.
+If you are prone to infections & they are particularly dangerous for you, you might have to take antibiotics before the dentist begins the procedure.
 Talk to your doctor if you have questions about the need for antibiotics.
-You may need to take antibiotics if you:
+You may need to take antibiotics in case you:

 - Have an impaired immune system.

-Dr. Mott or our hygienist may ask you about the foods you eat.
-What you eat and whether you get enough vitamins and minerals can affect your dental health.
+Dr. Mott or our hygienist may ask you about the foods you consume.
+What you eat and whether you get enough vitamins and minerals affects your dental health.

 If your teeth and gums appear healthy, our dentist in Shreveport may recommend that you continue your usual brushing and flossing.
 Dr. Mott may recommend antibiotics, special mouthwashes, or other dental treatments in severe cases.
 If you have active tooth decay or gum disease, we will talk to you about changing your brushing or flossing habits.